bobmaerten/shh_spotify/README.md

 Tracks to be watched are stored in the `~/.shh_spotify.watchlist` file.
 The watchfile will be eventually created.

+Successfully tested only on :
-Tested only for the moment on Ubuntu 12.04LTS with ruby1.9.3 installed via [rbenv](https://github.com/sstephenson/rbenv).
+ - Ubuntu 12.04LTS with ruby1.9.3 installed via [rbenv](https://github.com/sstephenson/rbenv).
+ - Ubuntu 12.10 beta2 with native ruby package (apt-get install ruby1.9.1)

 ## Pre-requisites
-  - ruby with rubygems (aptitude install ruby rubygems)
+  - ruby with rubygems
   - dbus (native on linux)
   - pulseaudio (native on Ubuntu 12.04)